Jump to Camino Inglés Stages

 If you plan to start in Ireland, you are lucky, as the Camino Society, Ireland has the now well-established Celtic Camino and offers many Irish pilgrimages to start your journey, with documentation to Santiago de Compostela.

 If you are from somewhere outside the UK this is a very confusing concept.
 So, in the USA, Australia or Sweden, where would you start??
 Interesting, isn't it?
 Shall we all start in Ireland, do their Celtic Camino, then book a boat to the north coast of Spain to finish the journey like in days of yore?
-It would be fun, wouldn't it?
+Now that would be a true pilgrim's throwback, wouldn't it?

-If you are initiating your Camino Inglés in Spain, in order to receive a compostela, you must start in Ferrol, at 115 total kilometers to Santiago.
+If you are initiating your English Way in Spain, in order to receive a compostela, you must start in Ferrol, at 115 total kilometers to Santiago.
 The route goes essentially southward, first eastward around the Ferrol Estuary, then south to Pontedeume, through the incredibly beautiful countryside, on small roads, paths and country lanes through Betanzos, Bruma and Següeiro, on the way to Santiago.

-Even though the Camino Inglés is the shortest of all the Caminos, don't be fooled!
-It is not easy.
+Even though the English Way is the shortest of all the Caminos, don't be fooled!
+It is not easy, but it will challenge you!
 In fact, the Spanish friends that we made along The Way told us that the English Way is known in Spain for its difficulty!
 It is because of the long stages, with significant elevation changes and few services.
 This is rapidly changing as the English Way continues to become more popular.

-For the route starting from Ferrol, I have used my literary license and have broken up the traditional five long stages into eight days as shown below.
+For the route starting from Ferrol, I have broken up the traditional five long stages into eight days as shown below.
 This is now possible with the addition of albergues in Miño and Presedo.

 One who is hardy and fit can combine stages easily, to turn the walk into fewer days.
-The days I have broken down for the Camino Inglés from Ferrol are as follows:
+The days I have broken down for the route from Ferrol are as follows:

 We have walked both routes, from La Coruña and from Ferrol.
 The way out of La Coruña is very tricky to find!
 Use our GPS tracks to help you.
 We wandered around quite a bit, finding the signs that are often difficult to see.